magicknight/quasar-docker/client-dev/README.md

 `docker cp clientdev_app_1:/tmp/app .`

 You can now enter the `/app` directory.
-This will be your starting point to develop with Quasar
+This will be your starting point to develop with Quasar.

 ## docker-compose exec